pfig/dotdzil/README.md

 # Configuration

-This is done in `config.ini`, and it merely list the copyright owner and license to use.
+This is done in `config.ini`, and it merely lists the copyright owner and license to use.

 # Profiles